How to Start an LLC

 Can I form an LLC in a different state than where I live?

 Yes, you can form your LLC in any state regardless of where you live or operate your business.
-However, you’ll likely need to register as a foreign LLC in your home state if you conduct business there, which creates additional costs and compliance requirements.
+You’ll likely need to register as a foreign LLC in your home state if you conduct business there, which creates additional costs and compliance requirements.
 Most small businesses should form in their home state unless they have specific reasons to choose elsewhere.

 Do I need an attorney to start an LLC?